Flotomate/product_docs/source/patch-management/automatic-patch-deployment.rst

             iii.
 Only consider Approved Patches that are newly added missing.

     d.
 Section D is where you set your target computers.
 Patch will be deployed in the target computers.
-Here you can set the following things:
+You can set Computers either from a Remote Office or by manually selecting them from the list, or both.

        i.
-Set a :ref:`Remote Office <add-remote-office>`.
+Setting a :ref:`Remote Office <add-remote-office>`.
 This will allow auto selection of multiple computers from a Remote Office's network may or may not be based on include and exclude conditions.

        ii.
-Set :ref:`individual <Adding of Computers from List>` computers.
+Setting :ref:`individual <Adding of Computers from List>` computers.

        iii.
-Set a different :ref:`Scope<Adding Multiple Scopes>` (Target) if there are multiple Remote Offices.
+Adding a different :ref:`Scope<Adding Multiple Scopes>` (Target) if there are multiple Remote Offices.

 -  Complete filling the fields and selecting the options.
 Click on **Create** to create your auto-deployment task.